bvbohnen/X3_Customizer/Documentation.md

     Requires: TBullets.txt, TLaser.txt

       Adjust weapon fire rates.
 DPS and energy efficiency will remain constant.
 This may be used to reduce fire rates for performance improvements.
-Fire rate changes will apply to IS damage only; OOS does not use fire rate.
 Secondary weapon effects are not modified.
 If a bullet is used by multiple lasers, the first laser will be used for fire rate damage and energy adjustment.

       * scaling_factor:
         - The base multiplier to apply to fire rate.